Pruuva

 Verify the student's understanding

-• Generates follow-up questions drawn directly from the student's own submission to probe comprehension.
+• Generates follow-up questions drawn directly from the student's own submission to assess comprehension.

 • Measures whether the student can explain reasoning, apply concepts, and defend conclusions from their work.